 Office of Educator Licensure / 614-466-3593 / firstname.lastname@example.org

-Once retired, you are no longer employed in an Ohio school/district and under the supervision of an LPDC.
-In order to renew, you must complete 6 semester hours or 9 quarter hours of coursework relevant to classroom teaching and/or an area of licensure since your last renewal date.
-Coursework needs to be completed prior to September 1 of the year of expiration of the license to be renewed or the renewal requirement increases to 9 semester hours or 13.5 quarter hours.
+If you are currently not employed by a school district or are retired, then you are no longer under the supervision of an LPDC.
+In order to renew, you must complete 6 semester hours or 9 quarter hours of college coursework relevant to classroom teaching and/or an area of licensure since your last renewal date.
+Coursework needs to be completed prior to September 1 of the year of expiration of the license to be renewed or the renewal requirement increases.
+Click here to learn more about license renewal requirements.